dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-06-call-with-current-continuation.md

     (print 7)
 )
 ```

+#### Summary
 It might seem that continuations support is some kind of compiler hack which does some code transformation to save current continuation (or even current stack and instruction pointer).
 There is more to it though than just a compiler feature.
 Continuations are more fundamental and come up in computer science every now and then.
 For example, in the [Definitional Interpreters for Higher-Order Programming Languages](https://surface.syr.edu/cgi/viewcontent.cgi?referer=https://duckduckgo.com/&httpsredir=1&article=1012&context=lcsmith_other) paper by [John Reynholds](https://en.wikipedia.org/wiki/John_C._Reynolds).
 In my free interpretation of the paper it is about writing interpreters for programming languages.
 If you write an interpreter in pass-by-value programming language, then your target programming language becomes pass-by-value.
 If you write and interpreter in pass-by-name programming language, then your target programming language becomes also pass-by-name.
 And the way to overcome this is by using continuations.
 (You can see more detailed explanation of the by paper by Philip Wadler at Papers We Love meetup video.)

-#### Summary
-TODO